Quantum Computing Education in Latin America: Experiences and Strategies: Discussion

 In addressing the challenge of quantum education and training, we aimed to close the gap in Latin America and the rest of the world with this first step of course creation, contributing to the unification of scientific and technological progress.
 We highlighted the contributions of the UNAL’s research group, an initiative that can serve as a model for other groups aiming to contribute to the field and its expansion.
-We also provided a practical and illustrative example of how to implement and adapt the European Competence Framework for Quantum Technologies, which not only guided the profiles and proficiency levels needed but also offered valuable information on needs, suggestions, and learning paths for each profile, useful to students once they end the course.
-Additionally, we introduced the new elements of ``Work Teams" and ``Evaluation" based on the framework to enhance the courses' development.
-These additions were made possible thanks to the framework’s clarity and comprehensibility, as it offers numerous tools that allow educators to maximize its potential and create additional, valuable elements for education.
+We also provided a practical and illustrative example of how to implement the European Competence Framework for Quantum Technologies, which not only guides the profiles and proficiency levels needed but also offers valuable information on needs, suggestions, and learning paths for each profile, useful to students once they end the course.

+Additionally, we introduced the elements of ``Work Teams" and ``Evaluation" based on the framework to enhance the courses' development, important to illustrate applicability and unify assessment methods.
+These additions were made possible thanks to the framework’s clarity and comprehensibility, as it offers numerous tools that allow educators to maximize its potential and create additional elements for education.
 Further advancement of these tools will involve examining and creating additional examples and methodologies.
-Once completed, these could potentially be integrated as official sections within the framework, as their significance lies in illustrating the learning's applicability and unifying assessment methods, thereby contributing to a more robust and standardized approach to QC education.

 A critical aspect that emerged during this process was the consideration of whether to introduce QC concepts through elective courses or integrate them into mandatory foundational STEM courses.
-While elective courses offer flexibility and cater to specific interests, integrating quantum content into core courses ensures a broader reach across disciplines.
-This approach could enhance interdisciplinary learning and prepare a wider range of students for the quantum era.
+While elective courses offer flexibility and cater to specific interests, integrating quantum content into core courses ensures a broader reach across disciplines, which could enhance interdisciplinary learning and prepare a wider range of students for the quantum era.
 However, we need to take into account the short term feasibility of this approach, given that universities tend not to be very flexible regarding the modification of existing courses.